ketsia0623/learning-JAVA/section7.md

 | **Methods**    | Must be public                           | May be declared with any access modifiers     |
 | **Inheritance**| A class may implement any number of interfaces | A class can only extend one class         |

+**Abstract Class Use Cases**
+- want to share code among many closely related classes
+- expect classes that extend the abstract class to have many common methods n fields, or require access modifiers other than public
+- want to declare non-static or non-final fields; therefore defining methods that can access and modify the state of the object they belong to

+**Interface Use Cases**
+- unrelated classes will implement the interface
+- want to specify the behavior of a data type
+- want to take advantage of multiple inheritance of type